henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 ## Overview

-`iPerf` is a common tool used to measure network bandwidth.
-You will write your own version of this tool in C/C++ using sockets.
-You will then use your tools to measure the performance of virtual networks in Mininet and explain how link characteristics and multiplexing impact performance.

 * [Part 1](#part1): Mininet Tutorial
 * [Part 2](#part2): Measurements in Mininet
 * [Part 3](#part3): Real-World Latency (Bonus marks, optional)